wlerin/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 1032
 ~~~

-This will give you **your** UID and GID, which in this example, are both **1032**.
-When creating a user if you provide the UID and GID listed from those commands you will have your full permissions when accessing the slot.
-The username does not matter as long as the UID and GID match.
+This will give you **your** `UID` and `GID`, which in this example, are both **1032**.
+When creating a user if you provide the `UID` and `GID` listed from those commands you will have your full permissions when accessing the slot.
+The username does not matter as long as the `UID` and `GID` match.
 This is important for using some programs like WinSCP or when creating an account for yourself.

 ### Step 7: Creating new users and groups